ryanzhou7/fastapp_course_v2/chapters/ch1.md

 Solution: It is

-## Project run differences
+## Fast api execution differences

-If you have read other tutorials, like the official documentation [here](https://fastapi.tiangolo.com/#create-it) where they have a dead simple application:
+If you have read other tutorials, like the official documentation [here](https://fastapi.tiangolo.com/#example) where they have a dead simple application:

 ```python
 # main.py